 Studies have shown a surprisingly positive link between carrot consumption and fighting cancer.
 People’s success stories of tumours not only stopping to spread but actually disappearing have been too pressing to ignore.

-While I’m not suggesting that carrot juice will cure cancer in everyone, it definitely helps with pain, at the very least.
+While I’m not suggesting that the juice will cure cancer in everyone, it will at least help with pain.
 Carrot juice can be incorporated into the patient’s diet on its own, or together with other treatments like chemotherapy or radiation.
 Some of the believed anti-cancer benefits of carrots are:

-● The chemicals in carrots such as falcarinol and luteolin (a flavonoid) stimulate the body’s reaction to fight off foreign cancer cells and kill them.
+- Chemicals in carrots such as falcarinol and luteolin stimulate the body’s reaction to fight off foreign cancer cells and kill them.

 Carrots For Skin And Hair Explained

 Carrots can help reduce wrinkles, give skin a natural healthy glow, heal scars and wounds and protect skin from the sun’s harmful rays.
-They’re great for both oily and dry skin (how many beauty products can boast of that, huh?!) and are said to help people with both skin types keep their complexion under control – with Vitamin A being the saviour for oily skin, and potassium helping people with dry skin (both of which are, needless to say, found in carrots).
+They’re great for both oily and dry skin (how many beauty products can boast of that, huh?!).
+It can help people keep their complexion under control – with Vitamin A being the savior for oily skin, and potassium the savior for dry skin.

-You can choose to eat your carrots, drink a cup of carrot juice, or even apply a face mask of grated carrots and honey to get the maximum skin benefits from these cheery roots.
+You can choose to eat, drink or even apply a face mask of grated carrots and honey to get the maximum skin benefits from these cheery roots.